 When it comes to car accidents, one of the most frightening occurrences is when your car rolls over.
 According to the National Highway Traffic Safety Administration, more than 7,600 people in the U.S. suffer fatal injuries in rollover crashes.
 In recent years, this number has accounted for 35 percent of reported traffic fatalities, despite the fact that only two percent of motor vehicle accidents are classified as rollover accidents.

-Understanding the most common factors of rollovers and identifying simple safety steps can help you minimize your risks of being involved in a rollover accident and suffering a serious injury.
+While the vast majority (85 percent) of rollover crashes involve a single vehicle, rollover accidents can be caused by many factors, including the type of vehicle you drive.Understanding the most common factors of rollovers and identifying simple safety steps can help you minimize your risks of being involved in a rollover accident and suffering a serious injury.

 We know the main causes of rollover accidents, but the issue still stands: people in our state will be injured and killed in rollover accidents, in certain situations a rollover accident may unpreventable.
 If you are involved in a crash, these steps can help you survive a rollover car accident.

 If you're involved in a rollover odds are you may suffer serious injuries and incur hefty costs associated with medical care and lost wages.
 While these tips are easier said than done, understanding the common causes of rollovers and tips to minimize injury can help you and your loved ones survive a rollover car accident.